HGVInsurance.co.nz

 What to watch out for

-Incomplete declared value — Loading body, bolsters, bunks, and ancillary equipment must all be specifically valued and included.
+Incomplete declared value.
+Logging body, bolsters, bunks, jinker, and ancillary equipment must all be specifically valued and included.
+An insurer who lumps everything into a single depreciated vehicle value may not honour the full replacement cost of specialist components.

-Inadequate road clearing limits — A $25,000 road clearing limit will not cover the reality of a serious forestry road incident.
-Push for $100,000+.
+Inadequate road clearing limits.
+A $25,000 road clearing limit will not cover the reality of a serious forestry road incident.
+Push for $100,000+ and confirm it includes forestry road reinstatement, not just public road clearing.

 Specialist in heavy vehicle insurance with extensive experience in commercial transport risk management.
 Connected with specialist HGV brokers across the country.